Antoni Gaudí: Death and legacy

 Gaudí was the subject of the 1984 documentary Antonio Gaudi.

 Due to Gaudí's profoundly religious and ascetic lifestyle, the archbishop of Barcelona, Ricard Maria Carles proposed Gaudí's beatification in 1998.
 In 1999, American composer Christopher Rouse wrote the guitar concerto Concert de Gaudí, which was inspired by Gaudí's work; it went on to win the 2002 Grammy Award for Best Classical Contemporary Composition.
-On the occasion of the 150th anniversary of Gaudí's birth, a number of official ceremonies, concerts, shows and conferences were held, and several books were published.
+On the occasion of the 150th anniversary of Gaudí's birth, official ceremonies, concerts, shows and conferences were held, and several books were published.
 On 24 September of the same year, the musical Gaudí had its premiere in the Palau dels Esports de Barcelona.
-The authors of the piece were Jordi Galceran, Esteve Miralles and Albert Guinovart.
+Its authors were Jordi Galceran, Esteve Miralles and Albert Guinovart.
 In 2008 the Gaudí Awards were launched in his honour, organised by the Catalan Film Academy to award the best Catalan films of the year.
 An Iberia Airbus A340-642, EC-INO is named after Gaudí.

 Japanese manga artist Takehiko Inoue wrote and illustrated a travel memoir on the life and architecture of Gaudí, titled Pepita: Takehiko Inoue Meets Gaudí and published in 2013.

-Each year, since 2013, on June 10, the day when Gaudí died, the World Art Nouveau Day is celebrated.
+Each year since 2013, World Art Nouveau Day is celebrated on June 10, the day when Gaudí died.

 World Heritage

-Several of Gaudí's works have been granted World Heritage status by UNESCO: in 1984 the Park Güell, the Palau Güell and the Casa Milà; and in 2005 the Nativity façade, the crypt and the apse of the Sagrada Família, the Casa Vicens and the Casa Batlló in Barcelona, together with the crypt of the Colònia Güell in Santa Coloma de Cervelló.
+Several of Gaudí's works have been granted World Heritage status by UNESCO: in 1984 the Park Güell, the Palau Güell and the Casa Milà; and in 2005 the Nativity façade, the crypt and the apse of Sagrada Família, Casa Vicens and Casa Batlló in Barcelona, together with the crypt of the Colònia Güell in Santa Coloma de Cervelló.

-The declaration of Gaudí's works as World Heritage aims to recognise his outstanding universal value.